rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 type: "text"
 excerpt: "Top Tech Podcasts 2019" # TODO: Make excerpts work with Casper
 author: Artem Rosnovsky
-draft: true
+draft: false
 image: 30-top-tech-podcasts-in-2019/cover.png
 ---

-It's hard to believe, but I've been listening to podcasts for over 14 years, and been podcasting myself since April 2006.
+It's hard to believe, but I've been listening to podcasts for almost 15 years, and been podcasting myself since April 2006.
 Just think about it: back then Youtube had just pivoted from being [a dating site](https://www.cnet.com/news/youtube-started-as-an-online-dating-site/), Twitter had like 150 active users, Uber won't exist for another 3 years or so, and the most innovative mobile phone companies in the world are Nokia and Blackberry.
 Blockbuster was huge, and Lost was the biggest TV show of all time, still in Season 3 :)

 Podcasting never took off the way video streaming did, but I don't think it's an issue.
 Spoken word historically loses to moving pictures in popularity, but more often then not wins in substance and depth.
 Not only this, but podcasts do not require the same level of focus and concentration as does, say, Youtube.
 You can't really drive and watch [Kurzgesagt](https://www.youtube.com/user/Kurzgesagt), but you can drive and listen to [Science Vs](https://gimletmedia.com/shows/science-vs).

 Here's a list of my favorite podcasts.
 Some of them are in their second decade of running, some are pretty new, but all of them are a tremendous source of knowledge, news, and human experience as it relates to hitech industry in general, and software development in particular.
-Feel free to make a [pull request](https://github.com/rosnovsky/rosnovskyus/tree/master/content/blog/tech-podcasts-in-2019/index.md) if you think I've missed a great show here!
+Feel free to make a [pull request](https://github.com/rosnovsky/rosnovskyus/blob/master/src/content/blog/tech-podcasts-in-2019.md) if you think I've missed a great show here!

 ## Dev

-Dev podcasts don't only provide a great deal of information and an amazing learning experience, but they also give a greater sense of community and feeling of belonging.
+Dev podcasts provide a great deal of information and an amazing learning experience.
+They also give a greater sense of community and feeling of belonging.
 Below is a list of podcasts that deal directly with software and web development.

 ### 1. [Syntax](https://syntax.fm/)